comcco02/simpleui/README.md

 Team Leader: Colton
 Colton -  *if you see this, we are working on generating three seperate buttons with text on them* ...---... (sos)

+CA (will delete this)
+-tried getting code (from below websites) to work--not getting anything to display (will try again tomorrow (and I'll update the files on here too when I can actually display something))

 https://stackoverflow.com/questions/36619401/how-to-add-textbox-value-to-dropdown-list